 On This Week's Prompts for Personal Meditation God seeks me.
 God the shepherd scuttling over rocky canyons on the track of my heedless wandering.
 God the woman waving her candle over the shadowy cracks in the floor beneath the furniture.
 Once found, God rejoices and invites the neighbors over to celebrate.
 The angels in heaven have a party.

-At lunchtime I asked, "Does anybody know any quotes about God seeking us?"
+"Bill," I asked, "Do you know any quotes about God seeking us?"
 "Are you KIDDING?" replies my husband.
-And he recites the beginning of the Hound of Heaven (meditation one).
-The prompts continue with a reflection by Ernesto Cardinal on God's passionate love (meditation two).
-And I turned to a favorite quote by Jean Vanier on turning brokenness into service (meditation three).
+And he recites the beginning of the Hound of Heaven (Meditation One).
+The prompts continue with a reflection by Ernesto Cardinal on God's passionate love (Meditation Two).
+And I turned to a favorite quote by Jean Vanier on turning brokenness into service (Meditation Three).

-Bless all you other sinners out there!
-Have a good meditation. -Suzanne
+Bless all you other sinners out there! -Suzanne

 Detail, Child Christ as Good Shepherd, Murillo, 1660